hafsa-ahmed28/mywebapp/README.md

 ## MyWebApp
-- A full-stack web application built as a proof of skill assignment for TriSpects Inc.
+- A full-stack web application

 ## What it does
 - User registration with email verification and login.
 A user signs up, receives a verification email, clicks the link to confirm their account, and can then log in.